awslabs/dynamodb-import-export-tool/README.md

       Use this flag to use strongly consistent scan.
 If the flag is not used it will default to eventually consistent scan
       Default: false
+    --copyStreamSpecificationWhenCreating
+      Use the source table stream specification for the destination table during its creation.
+      Default: false
+    --createAllGsi
+      Create all GSI in destination table
+      Default: false
+    --createAllLsi
+      Create all LSI in destination table
+      Default: false
     --createDestination
       Create destination table if it does not exist
       Default: false
-    --copyStreamSpecificationWhenCreating
-      Use the source table stream specification for the destination table during its creation.
-      Default: false
     --destinationEndpoint
       Endpoint of the destination table
-  * --destinationRegion
+  * --destinationSigningRegion
       Signing region for the destination endpoint
   * --destinationTable
       Name of the destination table
     --help
       Display usage information
-    --maxWriteThreads
+    --includeGsi
+      Include the following GSI in the destination table --includeLsi
+      Include the following LSI in the destination table --maxWriteThreads
       Number of max threads to write to destination table
       Default: 1024